andrewhuhh/gpt-discord-bot/README.md

 PS.
 If you don't want to talk to the bot in the server, DMing it works too.

-PS.2 As of 4/10/2023, the bot doesn't have session functionality, meaning it doesn't have any memory of messages aside from the latest one.
+PS.2 As of 4/10/2023, the bot doesn't have a context window, meaning it doesn't have any memory of messages aside from the latest one.